predis/predis/README.md

 Predis relies on the autoloading features of PHP to load its files when needed and complies with the [PSR-4 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md).
-Autoloading is handled automatically when dependencies are managed through Composer, but it is also possible to leverage its own autoloader in projects or scripts not having any autoload facility:
+Autoloading is handled automatically when dependencies are managed through Composer, but it is also possible to leverage its own autoloader in projects or scripts lacking any autoload facility:

 ```php
 // Prepend a base path if Predis is not available in your "include_path".